 Workplaces that promote mental health and support people with mental health problems are more likely to reduce absenteeism, increase productivity and be more profitable.
 Employees are more likely to stay with a company that addresses their mental health needs and creates an environment where they can openly discuss mental health and treatment.

 Recognizing World Mental Health Day on October 10 throughout your office is a great place to start, but efforts like these can’t be limited to a single day.
 Companies can support their employees’ health and protect their bottom line by creating awareness about mental health and addressing mental health problems at work.

 Mental Health First Aid at Work is a workplace mental health training program that teaches participants how to notice and support an individual who may be experiencing a mental health or substance use concern or crisis and connect them with the appropriate employee resources.
 Mental Health First Aid at Work is a skills-based, experiential and evidence-based practice that supports healthy and productive work environments by:

 Let’s celebrate World Mental Health Day by feeling empowered to increase awareness about mental health and start the conversation.
-For more information about how to implement Mental Health First Aid at Work in your workplace, email MHFAatWork@TheNationalCouncil.org.
+To learn more about MHFA at Work, visit MHFA.org/workplace and complete the inquiry form.